Thraetaona/CIRCUIT/README.md

 EXT is the last control instruction that is nearly the same as as the above ones regarding it's placement and required conditions, except that it entirely exits the program without executing any other subroutine or instruction. \
 However, there are 3 special cases to NXT and PRV that are discussed in the Instruction Set section.

-When the interpreter reaches the end of a subroutine and there aren't
+When the interpreter reaches the end of a subroutine and there aren't any control instructions and/or the required conditions arent met then it loops (Resumes execution) back to the beginning of the said subroutine.

 ### Instruction Set
+CIRCUIT has 6 instructions that are listed below:

 | Internal Opcode | Instruction Mnemonic | Description |
 | :---: | :---: | :--- |